metacpan/metacpan-cpan-extracted/distros/A/Amazon-S3/README.md

 Because of this, the application's test suite skips anything approaching a real test unless you set these environment variables:

+For more on testing this module see [README-TESTING.md](https://github.com/rlauer6/perl-amazon-s3/blob/master/README-TESTING.md)

 - AMAZON\_S3\_EXPENSIVE\_TESTS

     Doesn't matter what you set it to.
 Just has to be set